MistaVikz/Contract-Pricing-Model/README.md

 ## Output

 - Results are printed to the console.
-- Results are saved as an Excel file in the output directory with a timestamped filename.
+- Results are saved as an CSV file in the output directory.